-Living life being your authentic self and doing things that you’re passionate about and making yourself happy and having joy and fun along the way.
+Living life being your authentic self and doing things that you’re passionate about, making yourself happy, and having joy and fun along the way.

 If you want to live a life like this one, it’s time you tried something new.
 All you have to do is open your heart and listen carefully to your heart.
 There is nothing risky about trying this; in fact, all that can happen with positive results!

 If you’re not sure if it’s opened, find out first if you have a closed heart.
 Once the energy in your heart is unblocked, dealt with, and healed, then you can open your heart to move on with your life.